amaliecouch15/Project2/README.md

 ---------------
 Sequencing reads for each of the cloned plasmids are avaliable in this repository.
 Each gene constructed was amplified by PCR, and cloned into a pCR 4 Blunt-TOPO vector for sequencing.
 From there, the gene construct was cloned into a pFBDM or pET17b plasmid for either insect or bacterial expression respectivley.

+Each folder contains .ab1 files for forwards and reverse sequencing reads, plus a .gb file of the expected code and a word document of an annotated DNA code.
+The files, except the word file, can be assembled in a program such as SeqMan Pro to assess the quality of sequencing.

+All the plasmids bellow were used to express the proteins stated.

 TOPO Plasmids:
 * pASC_079 = TBK1 KD
 * pASC_083 = ∆NPINK1